Homogeneous numerical semigroups: Abstract

 \section{Abstract}

 We introduce the concept of homogeneous numerical semigroups and show that all homogeneous numerical semigroups with Cohen-Macaulay tangent cones are of homogeneous type.
-In embedding dimension three, we classify all numerical semigroups of homogeneous type in to numerical semigroups with complete intersection tangent cones and the homogeneous ones with Cohen-Macaulay tangent cones.
-We also study the behavior of the homogeneous property by gluing and shiftings to construct a large family of homogeneous numerical semigroups with Cohen-Macaulay tangent cones.
-In particular we show that these properties fulfill assymptotically in the shifting classes.
+In embedding dimension three, we classify all numerical semigroups of homogeneous type into numerical semigroups with complete intersection tangent cones and the homogeneous ones which are not symmetric with Cohen-Macaulay tangent cones.
+We also study the behavior of the homogeneous property by gluing and shiftings to construct large families of homogeneous numerical semigroups with Cohen-Macaulay tangent cones.
+In particular we show that these properties fulfill asymptotically in the shifting classes.
 Several explicit examples are provided along the paper to illustrate the property.